skillitzimberg/recordstore/README.md

 - click on the Database option in the left-hand navigational menu.

-- celect the 3 vertical dots on the right-hand side of the grey bar with your database URL on it.
+- select the 3 vertical dots on the right-hand side of the grey bar with your database URL on it.
 (It's right next to the + and - buttons).
 This should bring up a small menu.

-- celect Import JSON from this menu.
+- select Import JSON from this menu.
 This will result in a modal window prompting you to upload a file.

-- locate the sample-albums.json file from your project, and upload it.
+- locate the sample-albums.json file from the project, and upload it.

 After the file is uploaded, you should see data in your database.